 Our Top Pick

 Northstar Tow-Behind sprayer is our top pick.
 It has a large storage tank made of durable plastic with UV resistant coating.
 This means it can last several years in any weather condition.
-The industrial-grade pump automatically turns off when no flow is required to conserve battery.
+The industrial-grade pump automatically turns off when no flow is required to conserve the battery.

 What is a tow-behind sprayer?

-Tow-behind or pull-behind sprayer has a high capacity storage tank mounted on wheels and towed by ATV or lawn tractor.
+Tow-behind or pull-behind sprayer has a high-capacity storage tank mounted on wheels and towed by ATV or lawn tractor.
 You can spray fertilizers, insecticides, or weeds killers herbicide in your lawn with ease and in far less time.

 The sprayer has a pump attached to the storage tank that helps disperse the tank liquid solution.
 If you have a large size yard or do a spraying job for commercial landscaping or yard maintenance, the tow behind sprayer is a great tool to have.